johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-01-25-get-service-connections-with-azure-devops-api/index.md

 ## Service connections vs service endpoints

 Before we get into the code, let's clarify the terminology.
 In Azure DevOps, service connections are the connections to external services that your pipelines need to run.
-These are the things you're likely to be interested in.
 However, the Azure DevOps REST API refers to these as "service endpoints".

 ![Screenshot of service connections in the Azure DevOps UI](screenshot-azure-devops-service-connections.webp)